JeppeKlitgaard/impressive-impression/README.md

 Usage of the template assumes some knowledge of [Typst], especially if extensive customisation is undertaken.

+You can see what the template could look like in [demo.pdf](./demo.pdf).

 ## Features

 - 🏃‍➡️ GitHub Runner for rendering CV and uploading as an artifact (see `.github/workflows/build.yml`)